-Because oily and dry skin holds different pH balances, equalizing them is essential for maintaining healthy skin, and using a toner after you wash is a great way to do exactly that, says Kachiu Lee, board-certified dermatologist and assistant professor of dermatology at Brown University.
+Because oily and dry skin holds different pH balances, equalizing them is essential for maintaining healthy skin, and using a face toner after you wash is a great way to do exactly that, says Kachiu Lee, board-certified dermatologist and assistant professor of dermatology at Brown University.
 Just make sure your toner is alcohol-free so it doesn’t dry out your skin or overstimulate oil glands.

 Use a mild exfoliant at least twice a week

 You may be cleansing and moisturizing properly, but if you’re not exfoliating, your skin isn’t in prime condition.
 “This step is especially important for those with combination skin because the cheeks can often appear dry and flaky, but many combination skin types still experience congestion and breakouts,” says Mel Adams of Gene Juarez Salons & Spas with locations in Washington state.
 “Regular exfoliation helps keep your complexion looking smooth and even, and helps prevent and clear congestion and clogged pores.”
 The general rule of thumb for exfoliation is two to four times a week to help remove the sebum, dead skin, and pollution from your skin.
-And whatever you do, don’t make these ten exfoliating mistakes.
+And whatever you do, don’t make these exfoliating mistakes.

 Slather on the SPF

 Yep, this skincare rule applies to you, even if your combo skin leans towards oily.
 Adams recommends looking for a non-comedogenic sunscreen so that your T-zone doesn’t break out.
 If you’re not a fan of traditional sunscreen or think it makes your skin feel greasy, try a mineral-based sunscreen or sunscreen powder, she suggests.
 Find out the sunscreens top dermatologists love so much they use them on themselves.